 - John Lewis: Discounts on the latest fitness trackers and smartwatches

-The best cheap fitness tracker deals right now
+The best cheap fitness tracker deals

-Fitbit Inspire HR
+Fitbit Inspire 2

-Granted, it might not (usually) be the cheapest fitness tracker you can find, but it is one of the best.
-There’s a premium design, great screen, heart rate monitoring, workout options and activity tracking and it’s also compatible with Android and iOS.
-You get full waterproof credentials and a battery life of around 5 days.
-Simple styling and a lightweight construction makes it suitable for all sorts of wrists.
-No GPS though.
+Granted, it might not (usually) be the cheapest of the many fitness tracker deals you can find, but it is one of the best.
+There’s a premium design, great screen, heart rate monitoring, sleep tracking workout options and activity tracking and it’s also compatible with Android and iOS.
+It's absolutely the best value for money you'll find in a Fitbit.

 More great Fitbit deals right now

-Huawei Band 3 Pro
+Huawei Band 3 pro

 Bag a cheap deal on the Huawei Band 3 Pro and you’ll be able to enjoy a host of features.
 The screen looks a treat, there’s on-board GPS along with a pinpoint accurate heart rate tracker, activity tracking and a battery life of 14 days standby.
 It’ll work in harmony with Android and iOS, while the overall design and feel is one of understated quality.

-Honor Band 5
+Honor Band 6

 This is a bona fide bargain-basement fitness tracker, which for small change comes packed with quite a lot of decent tech.
-The design and build is fine, but the likes of a quality screen, heart rate tracker, activity monitoring and waterproof to 5 metres capability means you can use it for swim tracking too.
+The Honor Band 6 design and build is fine, but the likes of a quality screen, heart rate tracker, activity monitoring and waterproof to 5 metres capability means you can use it for swim tracking too.
 Step and sleep tracking add to the appeal while there’s 14 days or so of low use battery power, which makes it hugely practical.

-Xiaomi Mi Band 4
+Xiaomi Mi Smart Band 5